What the devil? Royal Opera stages Meyerbeer rarity

 Set in the times of knights, jousting and chivalry, the story follows Robert's quest for the hand of Isabelle and his dangerous dance with the devil, and contains the once notorious scene of nuns' ghosts dancing provocatively by their tombs.

 The effect on audiences in 1831 was sensational.
-They fell in love with the opera, which quickly became a favourite around the world and was deemed a masterpiece by Frederic Chopin.
+They fell in love with the opera, which quickly became a favorite around the world and was deemed a masterpiece by Frederic Chopin.

 Degas captured it in paint and, according to Pelly, its influences can be traced to popular works by composers including Bizet, Offenbach and Gounod.